-On omission of the above there will be changes in sub-regulation (3) also which will now become sub-regulation (2) and will read as For the purpose of sub-regulation (1), the Food Importer shall register himself with the Directorate General of Foreign Trade and possess valid Import-Export Code.”
+On the omission of the above there will be changes in sub-regulation (3) also which will now become sub-regulation (2) and will read as, For the purpose of sub-regulation (1), the Food Importer shall register himself with the Directorate General of Foreign Trade and possess valid Import-Export Code.”

 - The next change is In Chapter –III, relating to ‘Clearance of Imported Food by the Food Authority’.

 The sub-regulation omitted from Chapter II will be inserted in Chapter III after sub-regulation number (5) and will be sub-regulation (6) and read as “No article of food shall be cleared from the custom unless it has a valid shelf life of not less than sixty per cent or three months whichever is less at the time of import.”